GREENFIELD — There were some pregame nerves but zero hesitation.

 After the procedure, Dr. Klootwyk estimated four months of recovery before Helgason could play again.

-In the early stages of rehab, Helgason didn’t think that was a realistic goal as she contended with soreness and trying to regain the strength in her leg.
+In the early stages of rehab, Helgason didn’t think that was a realistic goal as she contended with soreness and tried to regain the strength in her leg.

 “The first month it was really hard.
 I wanted to get back, but I didn’t know if I would be able to get back,” Helgason said.
 “I didn’t really progress like I was suppose to, but then the last couple of months I really picked it up.”